 - Weakness and/or paralysis

-- Hearing loss, vision loss, and numbness
+- Hearing loss, vision changes, and numbness

 In addition to these symptoms, patients can also experience seizures and epilepsy.
 These mostly occur after certain types of acquired brain injuries, however, such as infections.